 Chandan took many questions from the webinar’s live audience.
 You can see the entire event, including the Q&A, in the video above.

 Simplilearn offers many courses and programs in data science to take your career to new heights.
-Data lakes are just one of the data engineering topics included in the Post Graduate Program in Data Engineering with Purdue University.
-If your interest in data science goes to data architecture and advanced applications in AI and machine learning, you should consider the Post Graduate Program in Data Science with Purdue University.
+Data lakes are just one of the data engineering topics included in the Professional Certificate Program in Data Engineering with Purdue University.
+If your interest in data science goes to data architecture and advanced applications in AI and machine learning, you should consider the PG in Data Science with Caltech University.